Crochet Wattle Stitch: Tutorial and Free Pattern

 Abbreviations

-These instructions are written in American terms
+These instructions are written in US terms.

 ch = chain stitch